zelgunt/lived-experience-site/pages/about/about-facilitation.md

 - We follow up within four months
 - We can provide ongoing coaching and support

-If you have questions about our facilitated sessions, please contact facilitator Andrew Aleman at andrew@terralunacollaborative.com.
+If you have questions about our facilitated sessions, please contact facilitator [Andrew Aleman](mailto:andrew@terralunacollaborative.com).